CSCI-40500-77100-Spring-2021/project-16/README.md

 Important Qualities:

     - Compatibility: This product would most likely interact with software like Twitch integration.
 Architecture would have to be compatible with that

-    -  Product Lifetime: Can continuously add new features as time goes on.
+    - Product Lifetime: Can continuously add new features as time goes on, so we would need to make the architecutre evolvable.

 Layers:
     - UI: Browser, Budokai Site

     - UI Management: Login, forms management

     - Config services: UI Config

     - App services: Tournament signup, resources, bracket viewing

     - Integrated services: Youtube/Twitch integration, authentication and authorization

     - Shared Infrastructure services: Search tournaments, authentication, player data, transaction management for prize pools

+Architecture:
+    NoSql databases such as .<br/>
+    We would like to design our system on a public cloud. <br/>
+    We would like to use Node.js and ... .